 With training at our Centre for Excellence still on hold due to the pandemic, we want to keep our trainees motivated and their new skills fresh in their minds.

 Our Training Team have been working on our distance learning pilot which will go live next week.
-They agreed that a series of short lessons delivered through videos would be a positive way to engage trainees and enable the continuation of our training.
+It was felt that a series of short lessons delivered through videos would be a positive way to engage trainees and enable the continuation of our training.

 Trainees will have access to electronic tables, with new lessons loaded onto the tablets by our Training Team each week.
 With a detailed course syllabus and lesson plans for each of our courses, we have identified key elements of training that can be delivered remotely.

-With our Training Team both in front and behind the camera, they have been filming lessons for our Brick and Blocklaying trainees.
+With our Training Team both in front and behind the camera, they have been filming the first lessons for our Brick and Blocklaying trainees.